 The London Playwrights’ Blog is made up of a core team who work together to look after our website, posting new opportunities and original content, as well as doing additional work to broaden our reach across London’s playwriting community.
 We also have several other additional contributors beyond the core team, who write for us on a semi-regular basis.

 A.C.
 Smith (Alli to friends!) is a scriptwriter and songwriter.
-She has won awards from the RSC and Soho Theatre, and had work performed at venues including Soho Theatre, RADA, Southwark Playhouse, Theare503, HighTide Festival, Rose Playhouse Bankside, Pleasance Theatre, The Space, and the Tristan Bates Theatre.
+She has won awards from the RSC and Soho Theatre, and had work performed at venues including Soho Theatre, RADA, Southwark Playhouse, Theatre503, HighTide Festival, Rose Playhouse Bankside, Pleasance Theatre, The Space, and the Tristan Bates Theatre and was a member of the Bush Theatre’s 2016 Emerging Writers Group.
 She has worked at RADA as a Playwriting Tutor and as Head of Academic Studies, and as a Development Executive at First Born Films, nurturing new feature film projects.
-As a lyricist and bookwriter for musical theatre, A.C. was shortlisted for the Perfect Pitch Award and has had her songs (written with Bella Barlow) performed at the Globe Theatre and on JemmThree Radio.
-She and Kimberley founded London Playwrights’ Blog as a resource to help writers bridge the gap between their artistic lives and practical goals.
+As a lyricist and bookwriter for musical theatre, A.C. was shortlisted for the Kevin Spacey Artists of Choice Awards and has had her songs (written with Bella Barlow) performed at the Globe Theatre and on JemmThree Radio.
+She and Kimberley founded London Playwrights’ Blog and London Playwrights’ Workshop as resources to help writers bridge the gap between their artistic lives and practical goals.
 She is excited to be expanding this work into new initiatives to support London writers.
 Website: www.ac-smith.com.

 Kimberley is a playwright and budding screenwriter.
 She has had work produced at the Birmingham Rep and has developed work with the Manchester Royal Exchange, Wolverhampton University and All the Rage Theatre.
 She has also written and produced comedy sketch shows at the Hen & Chickens and is currently working on a television project.
 When she’s not writing, she works as a freelance script consultant and has also tutored playwriting students at RADA.
 Kimberley heads up our writer development and is keen to create exciting opportunities and resources for emerging writers.
 Along with the rest of the core team, she also manages the organisation and writes original content for the site.